The many-to-few lemma and multiple spines: Multiple spines

 \section{Multiple spines}

+In this section we detail the general continuous-time branching process that we will consider for most of the article, and introduce the multi-spine setup that will be needed to state our main result.

 We consider a branching process starting with one particle at $x$ under a probability measure $\P_x$.
-This particle moves within a measurable space $(J,\mathcal B)$ according to a Markov process with generator $\mathcal{C}$.
-When at position $y$, a particle branches at rate $R(y)$, dying and giving birth to a random number of new particles with distribution $\mu_y$ (which has support on $\{0,1,2,\ldots\}$).
+This particle moves within a measurable space $(J,\mathcal B)$ according to a Markov process with generator $\mathcal{M}$.
+When at position $y$, the particle branches at rate $R(y)$ (more precisely, the probability that the particle has not branched by time $t$ is $e^{-\int_0^t R(X(s)) ds}$ where $X(s)$ is the position of the particle at time $s$), dying and giving birth to a random number of new particles with distribution $\mu^{(y)}$, supported on $\{0,1,2,\ldots\}$.
 Each of these particles then independently repeats the stochastic behaviour of its parent from its starting point.

 We denote by $N(t)$ the set of all particles alive at time $t$.
-For a particle $u\in N(t)$ we let $\sigma_u$ be the time of its birth and $\tau_u$ the time of its death, and define $\sigma_u(t) = \sigma_u \wedge t$ and $\tau_u(t) = \tau_u \wedge t$.
-If $u\in N(t)$ then for $s\leq t$ we write $X_u(s)$ for the position of the unique ancestor of $u$ alive at time $s$.
-If $u$ has 0 children then we write $X_u(s) = \Delta$ for all $t\geq\tau_u$, where $\Delta\not\in J$ is a graveyard state.
+For a particle $v\in N(t)$ we let $\sigma_v$ be the time of its birth and $\tau_v$ the time of its death, and define $\sigma_v(t) = \sigma_v \wedge t$ and $\tau_v(t) = \tau_v \wedge t$.
+If $v\in N(t)$ then for $s\leq t$ we write $X_v(s)$ for the position of the unique ancestor of $v$ alive at time $s$.
+If $v$ has 0 children then we write $X_v(s) = \Delta$ for all $t\geq\tau_v$, where $\Delta\not\in J$ is a graveyard state.